 • Design and present a lecture recital: student scholars and performers will team up to create an interpretive vision for a set of art songs to be performed in concert

-• Singers and pianists will also have the opportunity to perform in a formal evening recital of Mahler and Strauss extensively coached by VISI and SSP faculty
+• Singers and pianists will also have the opportunity to perform in a formal evening recital of Goethe settings extensively coached by VISI and SSP faculty

 • Enjoy full access to all concurrent VISI activities, including concerts, lectures, masterclasses, and other sessions

-To see a detailed daily schedule of classes, lectures, seminars, and concerts from SSP 2012, please click here.
+To see a detailed daily schedule of classes, lectures, seminars, and concerts from SSP 2013, please CLICK HERE.